How much is car insurance in Wisconsin?

 How much does car insurance cost in Wisconsin per month?

-The average monthly cost of Wisconsin car insurance varies based on the amount of coverage you choose.
-While the minimum required car insurance is the cheapest, full coverage offers more protection at a higher rate.
+The average monthly cost of car insurance in Wisconsin depends on how much coverage you pick.
+Minimum coverage is the cheapest, while full coverage gives you more protection for a higher price.

 Coverage levelAverage monthly premium